API

 Test whether x

-is a strict subset of y
+is a subset of, but not equal to, y

 .
 If x